sunncyn/InvestmentPortfolio/README.md

 1. we use GooglefinanceAPI to fetch data of stocks in HKEX, NASDAQ & Cryptocurrencies
 2. we use Web scraping to fetch data of stocks in SET & Mutual funds
 3. `PortfolioTrending` script is for recording portfolio position (you may need to set this script to run daily at project's trigger)
-4. `AutoRefresh` script is for making sure that every data have already download before record (sometimes data we scrape from website take time to download)
+4. `AutoRefresh` script is for making sure that every data have already downloaded before recording (it may take a few second to fetch data from website)
 5. `CryptoFinance` script is (right now) only for fetching 24 hrs pct change of cryptocurrencies

 <!-- USAGE EXAMPLES -->